OzzyGoylusun/SQL.-Comprehensive-Analysis-of-Brazilian-E-Commerce-Companies/README.md

 In the initial data preparation works, I performed the following tasks:

-1. Database Creation
+1. Database creation
-2. Tables Creation, including assignment of Primary and Foreign Keys
+2. Tables creation, including assignment of primary and foreign keys
-3. Preparation of an Entity-Relationship Diagram
+3. Preparation of an entity-relationship diagram (ERD)
-4. Data loading and inspection
+4. Data import and inspection

 ### Exploratory Data Analysis (EDA)